 Cigarette-Blinded a bully as a child in one of his eyes.

-Fried Fat-In prison gave an inmate serious burns for trying to pick a fight with him.
+Fried Fat-In prison, he used a container of boiling fat to give an inmate serious burns for trying to pick a fight with him.
 The prison inmate died days after.

 Fork-Attempted to use as a weapon on Adrian.